KJaneD/KJaneD.github.io/README.md

 # Welcome!

-I graduated with my PhD in December 2022 from the Department of Biosystems and Agricultural Engineering [(BAE)](https://www.egr.msu.edu/bae/) at Michigan State University.
-I have been a part of the [Mitchell lab](http://www.jmitchellphd.com/) for the past six years, and my research interests include quantitative microbial risk assessment (QMRA), water quality, pathogen persistence, and dose response modeling.
+I graduated from Michigan State University in December 2022 with a PhD in Biosystems and Agricultural Engineering [(BAE)](https://www.egr.msu.edu/bae/) and Environmental Science and Policy.
+I am currently the Program Coordinator for the QMRA Interdisciplinary Vehicle, and my research interests include quantitative microbial risk assessment (QMRA), persistence, and dose response modeling.

 Check out my [CV](./CV_rmd_KD.html) to see my background and accomplishments in academia.